 Calling Scripts in FileMaker from DayBack

-You can use custom actions to fire scripts in your FileMaker Pro solution.
-Prior to FileMaker 19 you'd have needed to use the fmp:// URL format documented here.
-And that did not work great in WebDirect.
-But with FileMaker 19 this all gets much simpler and DayBack provides the following function to call a script in the current FileMaker file in Pro, Go, and WebDirect:
+You can use custom actions in DayBack to trigger scripts within your FileMaker Pro solution.
+Before FileMaker 19, this required using the fmp:// URL format (documented here), which had limitations, particularly in WebDirect.
+However, with FileMaker 19 and later, this process is much easier.
+DayBack provides a function that allows you to call a script in the current FileMaker file across Pro, Go, and WebDirect:

 dbk.performFileMakerScript('ScriptName', event.timeStart);